 Some fairness notions and settings don't fit our model (\cref{sec:prelims}), so it is unclear how to systematically represent results about them and extend the inference engine (\cref{sec:cpig}) for them.
-Examples of such settings include constrained fair division \cite{gourves2014near,bouveret2017fair,biswas2018fair,equbal2024fair}, notions based on social graphs \cite{aziz2018knowledge}, parametrized notions like $\mathrm{WEF}(x, y)$ \cite{chakraborty2024weighted}, and multiplicative approximations of fairness notions \cite{amanatidis2018comparing}.
-Specifically, studying multiplicative approximations presents the following challenges: \begin{tightenum} \item For all $\alpha \in (0,1]$, $\alpha$-EF1 implies $\alpha/(1+\alpha)$-PMMS, and $\alpha$-PMMS implies $\alpha/(2-\alpha)$-EF1 (Propositions 3.8 and 4.6 in \cite{amanatidis2018comparing}).
+Examples of such settings include constrained fair division \citep{gourves2014near,bouveret2017fair,biswas2018fair,equbal2024fair}, notions based on social graphs \citep{aziz2018knowledge}, parametrized notions like $\mathrm{WEF}(x, y)$ \citep{chakraborty2024weighted}, and multiplicative approximations of fairness notions \citep{amanatidis2018comparing}.
+Specifically, studying multiplicative approximations presents the following challenges: \begin{tightenum} \item For all $\alpha \in (0,1]$, $\alpha$-EF1 implies $\alpha/(1+\alpha)$-PMMS, and $\alpha$-PMMS implies $\alpha/(2-\alpha)$-EF1 (Propositions 3.8 and 4.6 in \citet{amanatidis2018comparing}).
 It's unclear how to properly visually depict such results, since we can have infinite chains like EF1 $\fimplies$ $1/2$-PMMS $\fimplies$ $1/3$-EF1 $\fimplies$ $1/4$-PMMS \ldots. \item To infer new implications using existing ones, we need to be able to represent, compose, and evaluate arbitrary functions of approximation ratios.
 For some results, such representation is non-trivial.
-For example, MMS $\fimplies$ EEFX (\cref{thm:impl:mms-to-eefx}), but $(1-\eps)$-MMS doesn't imply $\eps$-EEFX for $n=2$ and any $\eps > 0$ (Proposition 4.8 in \cite{amanatidis2018comparing}). \end{tightenum} Extending our techniques to these settings and notions would be an interesting line of research.
+For example, MMS $\fimplies$ EEFX (\extCref{thm:impl:mms-to-eefx} in \extCref{sec:impls-extra:mms-vs-efx}), but $(1-\eps)$-MMS does not imply $\eps$-EEFX for $n=2$ and any $\eps > 0$ (Proposition 4.8 in \citet{amanatidis2018comparing}). \end{tightenum} Extending our techniques to these settings and notions would be an interesting line of research.